-And just like that, at some point of your life, you decided you want to be a marketer.
+And just like that, at some point in your life, you decided you want to be a marketer.
 The excitement, the big markets, VW beetle ads, countless hours of brainstorming in smoky offices, it all seemed too good to be true.
 Well, it seemed good, and then you learned that it’s not as easy as it seemed.
 You did everything right, you kept your feet on the table, wore nice suits and always drank fine scotch while brainstorming, but the brilliant idea never came.
 That’s when you really realized that you are not in the 20th century anymore.

-And so, somewhere along the road you heard about the social media, how they are future of marketing, changing the communication landscape.
+And so, somewhere along the road, you heard about the social media, how they are future of marketing, changing the communication landscape.
 Everybody is using them and it makes your company look cool.
 You open up a Facebook account, take a couple of selfies, read about inbound marketing, follow all the relevant Twitter personas.
 You did everything right, but the brilliant idea never came.
 That’s when you realized that you are in the 21st century.

 Remember the pimply kid you used to give wedgies to in elementary school?
 Yes, that one, the one who played Dungeons & Dragons, wore big glasses and Hackers movie shirt.
 The one who quit school and you never saw him again?
-Well, he’s been living in Singapore for couple of years, running one of the Asia’s biggest marketing agencies.
-Wife, three kids, travelled across the globe.
+Well, he’s been living in Singapore for a couple of years, running one of Asia’s biggest marketing agencies.
+Wife, three kids, traveled across the globe.
 And as you ponder over the meaning of life, saying “Oh, how the mighty have fallen”, you suddenly realize it’s 2017.

 That’s when you realize you need to start coding

 You quickly browse around the web and study your options.
 Some of them you already heard about, but, ultimately, you decide to stay away from C++ because those pluses look ominous.
 Some of them are completely new to you.
 A tsunami of questions soon overwhelms you: